gloriahwoang/gloriahwoang.github.io/_posts/2022-12-16-InterviewMaster.md

 It was a challenge to learn all the AWS modules involved in this project.
 There are yet a lot of improvements that can be made for further implementation.
 Some of these include:

-Improving the ML model in scraping company name, position title, etc. to be more accurate.
+Improving the ML model in scraping company name, position title, etc. to be more accurate.<br>
-Allow the app to import interview information from existant gmail data instead of only incoming data.
+Allow the app to import interview information from existant gmail data instead of only incoming data.<br>